Best time to find cheap flights, 4% potential price drop

 What time of day is cheapest to fly to Serbia?

-Serbia flights can be made cheaper if you choose a flight in the afternoon.
-Booking a flight at midday will likely mean higher prices.
+Serbia flights can be made cheaper if you choose a flight at midday.
+Booking a flight in the morning will likely mean higher prices.

 How long is the flight to Serbia from Australia?